 It will be interesting to see if science proves tradition right.

 Bitter Melon Diversity

 Bitter melon is a great plant to eat when cultivating a diverse diet.
-Bitter melon fills a need in the western palate for increasing bitters in the diet, something that has been lost through the desire in our culture to have less bitter and overemphasize sweet and salty foods.
+It certainly fills a need in the western palate for increasing bitters in the diet, something that has been lost through the desire in our culture to have less bitter and overemphasize sweet and salty foods.
 Many cultures, including our own, once had bitters as common themes in their diet for health and it could be that these bitter flavors fulfill some unknown role in helping our physiology, such as helping us digest better.
 Bitter Melon could also be an excellent compliment to any high carb meal, as it is known to help reduce blood sugar.
 The fruit does take some getting used to for the uninitiated, but as there are so many ways to prep the food and compliment the bitter taste, it’s definitely something worth trying.